Pride Youth meetups during COVID-19 social distancing

 Volunteer & Internship Opportunities

 Youth are welcome to join Pride either as volunteers or as interns.
 You are welcome to join on your own or as a part of a school-sponsored program.
+Adults are also welcome to apply to be part of Pride’s youth team as Youth Programs Mentors.
 Contact our Programs Manager for internship questions at [email protected] or (619) 297-7683.